Trainings & Workshops

 In addition to teaching for UCLA’s Luskin School of Public Affairs and the Graduate School of Social Work at the University of Denver, Dr. Madril provides training services to humans organizations and mental health professionals on issues related to mindfulness, self-compassion, trauma-informed practice and resilience to vicarious trauma and empathic distress.
 He is currently offering the following trainings, which may be facilitated online or in-person:

-Training #1: Maintaining Equanimity and Promoting Synchronicity During Relationship-Focused Treatment of Complex Trauma with Adults
+Maintaining Equanimity and Promoting Synchronicity During Relationship-Focused Treatment of Complex Trauma with Adults

 Course Description